Yanhua-Zhang/MFARANet/README.md

 ### 3. Environment

-We trained our model on one NVIDIA GeForce GTX 3090 with the CUDA 11.1 and CUDNN 8.0.
+We trained our model on two NVIDIA GeForce GTX 3090 with the CUDA 11.1 and CUDNN 8.0.

 - Python 3.8.13.